finos/common-domain-model/documentation/source/documentation.rst

     	effectiveDate date (1..1) <"The effective date, meaning the date on which the payoff terms start to be computed.">;
     	terminationDate date (1..1) <"The termination date.">;
     		[synonym FIX value MaturityDate tag 541]
-    	spread bigDecimal (0..2) <"The spread applicable to the floating interest rate reference.
+    	spread number (0..2) <"The spread applicable to the floating interest rate reference.
 There can be up to two float rates, as in the case of a basis swap.">;
     		[synonym FIX value Spread tag 218]
     		[synonym CFTC_Part43 value PN1 projection Price_Derivatives]
     		[synonym CFTC_Part43 value PN2 projection Price_Derivatives]
-    	fixedRate bigDecimal (0..2) <"The fixed rate.
+    	fixedRate number (0..2) <"The fixed rate.
 There can be up to two fixed rates, as in the case of a fix-fix swap.">;
     		[synonym CFTC_Part43 value PN1 projection Price_Derivatives]
     		[synonym CFTC_Part43 value PN2 projection Price_Derivatives]
     	fee Money (0..2) <"The ISDA specification for the Price Notation / Additional Price Notation specifies that there can be up to two fees for interest rate derivatives.">;